glennblank/rvg/README.md

 python3 gramasm.py
 ```

-gramasm will then prompt for a .syn file; wh and rel are available (rel.syn incorporates grammar of why.syn)
+gramasm will then prompt for a .syn file; wh and rel are available (rel.syn incorporates grammar of wh.syn and bregs.syn incorporate the grammatical capacity of wh.syn and rel.syn, so that it can parse sentin.wh, sentin.rel and sentin.bregs.

 To reassemble the lexicon `rel.lex` (see note about PLY above):